dan-leo/masters/thesis/v8/twopager.md

 \begin{minipage}{\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/Signal_power_txBytes_outliers.pdf}
-\captionof{figure}{TX packet size outliers (37/65) up to 20kB.
+\captionof{figure}[TX packet size outliers (37/65) up to 20kB.]{TX packet size outliers (37/65) up to 20kB.
 Attenuation zones do not affect packet size.
 Vodacom has outliers above 10kB.
 All outliers are as a result of UDP packet tests and ECL does not seem to affect packet size.}
 \end{center}
 \end{minipage}